York House Society website banner showing the front of York House. Photo ©Yvonne Hewett

 The History of the Society

-The Society dates back to 1922 and its title commemorates the aspirations of its funding members, a small group of dedicated residents.
-It was they who persuaded the then Urban District Council to purchase York House, which was under threat of demolition.
+The Society dates back to 1924.
+Its title commemorates the aspirations of its funding members, a small group of dedicated residents and local councillors who gathered together in 1922.
+It was they who persuaded the then Urban District Council to purchase York House, to act as the Town Hall.

 The Society is the longest established Amenity Society in the London Borough of Richmond upon Thames.
 It is not only concerned with York House; its interests are concentrated around the central area of Twickenham and its river frontage, but it also supports the work of other societies both within and beyond this area.